misiektoja/xbox_monitor/docs/usage.md

 xbox_monitor <xbox_gamertag> -e
 ```

-The error alert fires at once for a failure that cannot clear on its own, such as expired credentials or a profile that stopped sharing its activity.
-A failure that can clear on its own, such as a timeout or a rate limit, is alerted on only once it has lasted **5 minutes**, so a short outage does not reach you.
-Either way the alert is sent once per channel.
-A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
-The alert is not repeated until a check succeeds.
-The same rule governs the webhook error alert.
+Email and webhook error alerts are sent after **5 minutes** of a continuing temporary failure.
+Problems that need your action, such as expired credentials or a hidden profile, alert immediately.
+Each channel gets one alert until a check succeeds.
+Failed deliveries are retried after 5 minutes, with increasing waits up to an hour.

 Set the [SMTP settings](configuration.md#smtp-settings) first.